Endoscopic Retrograde Cholangiopancreatography (ERCP)

 How long will I be in hospital?

-If you have diabetes (especially taking insulin) or you have serious heart, lung or kidney problems, or concerned that a health problem you have may be affected, then contact the Endoscopy Department at the hospital you are having your examination (see contact numbers).
+• Special Health Conditions: If you have diabetes, serious heart, lung, or kidney problems, or concerned that a health problem you have may be affected, let the Endoscopy Department know.
+You will find their contact numbers at the top.

-Creutzfeldt-Jakob disease/variant Creutzfeldt-Jakob disease (CJD) commonly known as mad cow disease – Please inform the department if you have been notified that you are at risk of CJD/vCJD for public health reasons.
+• If you are allergic to latex or have been told you might be at risk for Creutzfeldt-Jakob disease (also known as mad cow disease).
+Please inform the department if you have been notified that you are at risk of CJD/vCJD for public health reasons.

 What happens to me in the Endoscopy Department?

-You will be taken to the examination room and asked to lie on your left-hand side.
-You will see the X-ray and endoscopy equipment around you and the staff wearing X-ray aprons.
-The amount of X-rays you receive are strictly controlled.
+In the examination room, you will lie on your left side.
+X-ray and endoscopy equipment will be around, and staff will wear protective gear.
+The amount of x-rays you receive are strictly controlled.

 Do I need sedation?

 Yes.
 People have sedation to keep them comfortable while the doctor carries out the test.
-Sedation is given through a needle in the back of your hand.
+Sedation is given through a cannula in the back of your hand.
 It makes you feel sleepy and relaxed but does not put you to sleep.
-You can still respond to what is happening.
+You can still respond to what is happening and may feel dazed.
+However, even with conscious sedation it maybe poorly tolerated, thus you may need increased sedation.

 Do I really need someone with me after sedation?